yadalis/dotnet-flux-csharp-lib/README.md

 # About
 This library comes in handy if you are looking to implement unidirectional data flow in your WPF or Windows app in C#.
 This also helps to establish loosely coupled communication between the components of your app, which is an essential feature if you are developing a data-centric app and requires several components to communicate each other to perform a required task.

+for ex: the below WPF/C# app was developed by the team using this library for inter-component communication.

 ![GitHub Logo](https://github.com/yadalis/dotnet-flux-csharp-lib/blob/master/Images/connect_app_pic.png)